Introduction to Anderson t-motives: a survey

 The purpose of the present survey is to give an elementary introduction to the subject.
+On the one hand, we indicate the most important ideas omitting technical details.
+On the other hand, we give lacking details of proofs of [G96], [A86].
+For example, we give a detailed coordinate description of the objects of the principal exact sequence (10.4), namely of $E(M)$ --- the t-module associated to an Anderson t-motive $M$ of dimension $n$ (see below for the definition of $n$), and its Lie group $Lie(M)$.
+It turns out that although $E(M)$ is isomorphic to $\p^n$ (here $\p$ is a finite characteristic analog of $\n C$, see Section 3), but this isomorphism is not canonical for $n>1$: it depends on a choice of a basis of $M$ over $\p\{\tau\}$, see 5.2.2.
+Particularly, there is no well-defined $c\cdot x$, where $c\in\p$, $x\in E(M)$.
+On the other hand, there exists a canonical isomorphism $Lie(M)\to \p^n$ (maybe this is wrong: we have only a canonical $\p$-structure on $Lie(M)$, but not an isomorphism).

+These facts are not emphasized in both [A86], [G96], although a non-canonical coordinade description of $E(M)$ (i.e. an isomorphism $E(M)\to \p^n$) is used essentially in the proofs of theorems.
+This can cause confusion for beginners.
+The present survey contains a detailed exposition of this subject (Sections 6 and 9).

+Further on, we give a detailed proof of coincidence of two definitions of local L-factors of t-motives, which come, on the one hand, from a consideration of a t-motive $M$ as a $\p[T]$-module, and on the other hand, from its consideration as a $\p\{\tau\}$-module (see below for the definitions).
+We give explicit calculations of these local L-factors for small $r$ by two ways (Section 15.5, cases A and B).
+Concordence of these two calculations is not a trivial fact.

+Also, we give explicit examples and formulas.
+Hence, this paper can be used as a reference book.
+For example, we give explicit formulas for duals of the Drinfeld modules, for pairings and isomorphisms between $H^1(M),\ H_1(M),\ H^1(M'),\ H_1(M')$.

+We give a simple explicit proof of the duality theorem for the lattice functor, i.e. that the functors of lattice and of duality for t-motives commute, for the case $N=0$.
+The most important formula in this proof is the relation between a scattering matrix $\Psi$ of a t-motive $M$, and a Siegel matrix of its lattice, see (12.10.5) (apparently this formula fails in [A86]).

-We indicate the most important ideas omitting technical details.
-Also, we give explicit examples.
-From a formal point of view, Anderson t-motives are simple objects: they are modules (having some specific properties (5.2.1 -- 5.2.3)) over a ring of non-commutative polynomials in two variables over a field.
+{\bf 0.2.} From a formal point of view, Anderson t-motives are simple objects: they are modules (having some specific properties (5.2.1 -- 5.2.3)) over a ring of non-commutative polynomials in two variables over a field.
 But in order to understand that they are really analogs of abelian varieties, it is necessary to plunge into the theory.

 The generalizations of the theory of Anderson t-motives are very deep and complicated.
 Nevertheless, until now there exist elementary problems that are not solved yet.
 Another purpose of this survey is to indicate some "down-to-earth" problems that can be a research subject for the beginners.
-For example, calculation of $h^1$, $h_1$ of some Anderson t-motives is a long, but easy problem that will definitely give a result (continuation of [GL18.1], [EGL]).
-See Section 9.12.
-Other elementary research subject is described in Section 12.1.
+For example, calculation of $h^1$, $h_1$ of some Anderson t-motives is a long, but easy problem that will definitely give a result (continuation of [GL21], [EGL]).
+See Section 13.8.
+Other elementary research subject is described in Section 15.6.6.